-A few general assumptions, ladies are a different shape to men, side, back, front, all different.
-Women have hips.
-They also tend to have shorter back lengths.
+A few general assumptions, ladies are a different shape to men, side, back, front, all different and ladies also tend to have shorter back lengths. so how can you have a unisex BCD for everybody?
 Armed with these few facts we can make a good case for diving with a ladies BCD rather than a unisex one.

 A unisex BCD often leads to the same discomfort for female divers: